 This indicates the percent of patients that have had a urinary tract infection.
 These infections are sometimes associated with poor hygiene.

 Appropriately Uses Anti-Psychotic Medication

-This metric gauges the percentage of long-term care patients receiving antipsychotic medications.
-While antipsychotic drugs serve an important medical purpose, it is important to make sure these drugs are being used only where medically required.
-In some cases, increased usage of these drugs may mean a nursing home is using these drugs to control patient behavior.
+This is the percentage of patients who were prescribed antipsychotic drugs.
+While antipsychotic medications may be helpful for many patients, it is important to ensure these drugs are being used appropriately.
+In some situations, high levels of antipsychotic drug use may suggest a facility is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This statistic tells you the percent of long-term residents taking antianxiety drugs.
+This statistic tells you the percentage of long-term patients taking antianxiety drugs.

 Managing Depression Among Residents

 In Martha and Mary Health Service, 26.25% of Patients

 This is a measure of the percentage of long-term care patients exhibiting signs of depression.
 Many would argue that this is a reliable measure of quality of care.